 Cycling and cycle schemes

 Taking to two wheels can be a great exercise for all the family - or you can go nuts and throw yourself down a muddy forest track or tackle the Surrey hills on a road bike.
-Surrey Travel Smart has maps and details of local cycle routes as well as the sustrans national cycle network.
+Surrey County Council's website has maps and details of Surrey cycle routes as well as the sustrans national cycle network.
 If you're female you can also take advantage of HSBC Breeze which sees free rides organised and accompanied by experienced ride leaders.

 Please see our inclusive sport page

 Simple, low impact exercises to improve balance can dramatically reduce the likelyhood of having a fall.
-Many boroughs now run weekly classes (sometimes referred to as Otago) for those at risk.
+Many boroughs now run weekly classes (sometimes referred to as Otago strength and balance) for those at risk.